Differentially private inference via noisy optimization: Introduction

-The literature on hypothesis testing and confidence intervals with differential privacy is relatively limited, and has only recently received some attention in the computer science literature \citep{uhleretal2013, gaboardietal2016, rogersandkifer2017,karwaandvadhan2017,awanandslavkovic2018, acharyaetal2018,wangetal2019,covingtonetal2021,chadhaetal2021}.
+The literature on private inference is relatively limited, and has only recently received some attention from computer science \citep{uhleretal2013, gaboardietal2016, rogersandkifer2017,karwaandvadhan2017,awanandslavkovic2018, acharyaetal2018,wangetal2019,covingtonetal2021,chadhaetal2021}.
 This problem has also been studied in the statistics literature in a regression setting, but in many cases, suffers from the same drawbacks encountered in estimation, e.g., the need to assume bounded data \citep{yuetal2014, wangetal2019}, resorting to truncation \citep{ barrientosetal2019}, and requiring very large sample sizes for the methods to work well \citep{sheffet2017}, especially in light of the expected $\sqrt{n}$-consistency of M-estimators \citep{barberandduchi2014, caietal2019, avella2021}.
 Recent Bayesian inference methods include \citep{savitskyetal2019,kulkarnietal2021, penaandbarrientos2021}.
-We note that while \cite{avella2021} provides a simple method to perform differentially private inference, the method requires a sufficiently large sample size that depends on problem parameters that are difficult to quantify in practice.
+We note that while \cite{avella2021} provides a simple method for differentially private inference, the method requires a sufficiently large sample size that depends on problem parameters that are difficult to quantify in practice.
 Our method guarantees differential privacy for all sample sizes and gives theoretically near-optimal convergence results as well as good small-sample performance in simulated examples.
+From a methodological perspective, we avoid imposing very strong conditions such as bounded data and/or bounded parameter spaces; practically, our contributions provide methods which are easier to implement and lead to better inference than existing alternatives.